Friday’s ‘Bold And The Beautiful’ Spoilers: Detective Sanchez Grills Ridge & Brooke

 The Bold and the Beautiful spoilers reveal that Det.
 Sanchez will interrogate Brooke and Ridge about Thomas’ accident.
 He knows that Thomas could also be involved in Emma Barber’s (Nia Sioux) accident and wants to know how it all ties together.
 It appears as if the detective will have some hard questions for the married couple.

 An interesting possibility could be that Brooke won’t be charged with attempted murder.
 B&B fans will remember that Doctor Jordan Armstrong (Vincent Irizarry) asked the family if Thomas had been acting strangely before the fall.
-Perhaps the doctors will find that Thomas had an underlying condition which could explain his fall.
+Perhaps the doctor will find that Thomas had an underlying condition which could explain his fall.

 The Bold and the Beautiful airs weekdays on CBS.
 Check back with The Inquisitr for the latest spoilers, recaps, and casting news.